-Personal cell phone and other personal communication or entertainment devices should be turned off or placed in silent mode within Ochsner facilities, public areas, and in offices.
-Headsets or ear pieces are not to be worn even when not in use, during active work hours unless the device is approved as work-related equipment.
+Personal cell phone and other personal communication or entertainment devices should be turned off or placed in silent mode with the Ochsner facilities, including public areas, in offices.
+Headsets or ear pieces are not be worn even when not in use, during active work hours unless the device is approved as work-related equipment.
 Unless it is an emergency, personal calls and text messages should be made during breaks and meal periods and away from clinical, treatment and front office areas.
 To protect the privacy of all patients and employees, taking photographs and recording conversations is prohibited in all patient care areas.
 The carrying of cell phones and other messaging devices are restricted in some hospital departments, particularly those where patient care is delivered.